 Seventh, eighth, and ninth graders are considered logic stage students.
 They receive formal logic instruction along with the other required subjects.
-NCCS students are placed in the math class that best suits their ability level, which means there is flexibility if your child is stronger or weaker in math.
-Tenth, eleventh, and twelfth grade rhetoric students attend a formal rhetoric class.
-Juniors and Seniors are required to write and present a thesis paper — a yearlong project.
+Tenth, eleventh, and twelfth grade rhetoric students attend formal rhetoric classes.
+Juniors and Seniors write, present, and defend thesis papers — projects focusing on specific topics of interest.

 What is the the History of the House System